5 best Black Friday big-screen 4K TV deals

 Samsung 55" 4K HDR LED LCD Smart TV with $150 “Kohl's Cash”

-Typical priced as high as $700, this deal will cost a lot less, when taking into account the Kohl's cash.
+Typically priced as high as $700, this deal will cost a lot less when taking into account the Kohl's cash.

 LG 49" 4K LED LCD UHD Smart TV with $120 Kohl's Cash